asreview/cloud-usage/40-kubernetes.md

 > **Warning**
 >
-> Don't forget to change the image in the tasker.yml file.
+> Make sure to change the image in the tasker.yml file.

 Run